theAgileFactory/bizdock-installation/cli/README.md

 To stop a BizDock instance, you need to use the ```stop.sh``` script.
 This one will stop and then delete the application and database containers (if this one exists).

-IMPORTANT: the volumes and network are NOT removed.
+IMPORTANT: the **volumes** and **network** are **NOT removed**.
 You need to clean them manually.
 Here are the name patterns for these objects:
 * ```<<instance name>>_bizdock_database``` for the BizDock database volume (which is persisting the database data)
 * ```<<instance name>>_bizbock_network``` for the BizDock bridge network which is dedicated to one instance

 ## Database

 [MariaDB](https://mariadb.org/) is the database used by BizDock.
-In addition of the official Docker image of MariaDB, we add to our image a cron job to make dumps of the database.
+In addition of the official Docker image of MariaDB, we add to our image a cron job to generete automatically some dumps of the database.

 ### Forcing the database backup